Morehead Planetarium and Science Center is a unit of

-Many of the planetarium's shows are original productions, written and designed by Morehead’s production team.
+Many of our planetarium shows are original productions, written and designed by Morehead’s production team.

-Non-credit classes for adults and children, special courses for teachers, summer camps for children, memberships for students, individuals, families and corporations, public viewings of astronomical events and public lectures keep the community involved in the center's activities.
+Morehead’s programs include classes for adults and children, special courses for teachers, summer camps for children, after-school programs, memberships, public viewings of astronomical events, and public lectures.
+Since 2010, Morehead has proudly produced the North Carolina Science Festival.

 Between traditional on-site offerings and outreach across the state, Morehead serves more than a half million people each year.